joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

 18. Click **Upload**
 19. **Select** your newly uploaded file and click **Select**
 20. _Note: You can only upload one file as part of your package, you can upload a ZIP file and have your Install script extract it_
-21. The **Install script** is the command to install to your application, by default windows applications are set to install cmd, this already knows the directory your files are in because the file will be uploaded as the application name (ie DattoRMM), it needs to be renamed to include .exe and then ran, I will switch to PowerShell for the Install script, so will enter:
+21. The **Install script** is the command to install to your application, by default windows applications are set to install cmd.
+This already knows the directory your files are in because the file will be uploaded as the application name (i.e. DattoRMM), it needs to be renamed to include .exe and then ran, I will switch to PowerShell for the Install script, so will enter:

         powershell.exe -command "Rename-Item '.\DattoRMM' -NewName 'DattoRMM.exe'; Start-Process '.\DattoRMM.exe'"
 22. If you have a script to uninstall the application, enter it _(in my case, I am just going to put a '.' to skip this, as I don't currently have an uninstall script developed)_
-23. The rest of the configuration isn't mandatory, the Update script is used by Azure when a new version of an application is created, by default the Azure VM extension will treat an upgrade like a completely new install and run the install steps unless an update script is defined.
+23. The rest of the Configuration isn't mandatory; the Update script is used by Azure when a new version of an application is created; by default, the Azure VM extension will treat an upgrade like a completely new install and run the install steps unless an update script is defined.
 24. ![](/uploads/create-a-vm-application-version-microsoft-azure.png)
 25. Click **Next: Replication**
 26. Like Azure Compute Images, you can replicate your Azure VM applications across multiple regions, for example, Australia East to West Europe, and have it store it then Zone Redundant or Local storage.
-In my example, I am going to leave mine as 1 replica in Australia East on locally-redundant storage and click **Review + create**
+In my example, I am going to leave mine as one replica in Australia East on locally-redundant storage and click **Review + create**
 27. Verify everything looks ok and click **Create** to create your application version!